ShapCyber/ConvNumToRomNum/README.md

 # ConvNumToRomNum
 Convert Number To Romans Number

-The application is demostration of how to convert ordinary number to Romans Number using CodeIgniter.
+The application is a demostration of how to convert ordinary number to Romans Number using CodeIgniter.